 These are just a few broad resolutions to consider when beginning your real estate journey.
 Do you have any other resolutions to add to the list?
 We’d love to hear yours in the comments below!

 The housing market rewards preparation, so make studying it your new hobby.
-If you already know what neighborhood you’re interested in, then stay informed about current prices and any new developments that could change the market value.
-Also, check up on other potential neighborhoods to buy-in.
+If you already know what neighborhood you’re interested in, stay informed about current prices and any new developments that could change the market value.
+Also, check up on other potential neighborhoods to buy in.
 It’s more likely that the market rather than your personal preferences will dictate your choices.
 The better the sense you have of market prices and local amenities, the easier it is to predict what you can afford.
 That way, you can avoid disappointment when it comes time to start home hunting.

 Sell Your Home in the Best Condition PossibleSell Your Home in the Best Condition Possible

-If you’re trying to sell your house in a hurry, it can be easy to overlook some of the areas that need work.
+If you’re trying to sell your house in a hurry, it can be easy to overlook some areas that need work.
 While it may seem quicker and more cost-efficient to leave those problems to the new buyers of your home, chances are, if your home has too many areas that need TLC, there won’t be any new buyers anytime soon.
 Take pride in the selling of your home.
 If that extra bedroom needs a fresh coat of paint to stand out a bit, then why not just do it?
 Your realtor and pocket alike will be happy that you went the extra mile when selling your home.

 Find a Buyers AgentFind a Buyers Agent

-We have discussed the importance of working with an exclusive buyers agent.
-He or she has a legal obligation to look after your interests.
+We have discussed the importance of working with an exclusive buyer agent.
+They have a legal obligation to look after your interests.
 Beyond that, you should work with someone you are comfortable with and understand your needs and wants.
-When interviewing agents, he/she should listen to you and provide you with realistic advice.
+When interviewing agents, they should listen to you and provide you with realistic advice.
 However, if an agent keeps talking about three-bedroom condos when you want a one-bedroom co-op, you should probably keep looking for someone else to help you.